Distracted Driving is a Leading Cause of Traffic Fatalities

 A family torn apart by distracted driving

-But on the way there the Uber driver attempted to accept a ride from Lyft rider.
+But on the way to the restaurant, the Uber driver attempted to accept a ride from Lyft rider.
 The driver made an unprotected left turn, causing a serious crash that killed Kate and her mother, Irene, moments before the wedding rehearsal.

 McMinn Law Firm has filed a lawsuit against Lyft, on behalf of the Edwards family.
 The lawsuit says the driver of the Uber could have been prevented from using the Lyft while the vehicle is moving or other apps are open.